“Your Habits Make You Who You Are”

 - Develop your own daily routine.

-- Eat mindfully away from your TV and with scrolling the mobile phone.
+- Eat mindfully away from your TV and without scrolling the mobile phone.

 - Make your bed in the morning – Your bed is the most noticeable object in your room and if it’s kept neat and organized your mood too lifts.
 It shows you are ready for the day.